Joe Duffy praises Liveline callers as he prepares for his final show

 The Ballyfermot broadcaster, 69, is retiring after 37 years at RTE.

-Joe Duffy has praised the callers as he prepares for his last episode of RTE’s famous phone-in show on Friday afternoon.
+Joe Duffy has praised the callers of RTE’s famous phone-in show as he prepares to present his last episode on Friday afternoon.

 The Ballyfermot broadcaster, 69, is retiring after 37 years at the station, where he has presented Liveline for 27 years.